Igglybuff/awesome-piracy/readme.md

 - [plexdrive](https://github.com/dweidenfeld/plexdrive) mounts your Google Drive FUSE filesystem (optimized for media playback)
 - [/r/PlexACD](https://www.reddit.com/r/PlexACD/) Discussion about unlimited cloud storage for Plex libraries
 - [rclone-gdrive](https://bytesized-hosting.com/pages/rclone-gdrive) Wiki page on setting up Google Drive with rclone cache and crypt
+- [Connect Your Plex Server To Your Google Drive](https://bytesized-hosting.com/pages/plexdrive) This tutorial will help you connect your Google Drive to your Plex server using Plexdrive.

 ## File Renaming and Tagging
 - [FileBot](https://www.filebot.net/) the ultimate tool for organizing and renaming your Movies, TV Shows and Anime as well as fetching subtitles and artwork.
 It's smart and just works.